 In 1945, the decision was made to move Gurna, a village near Luxor, so as to avoid interference with nearby archeological sites and their visitors.
 The peasants were accused of plundering the sites and harassing tourists.
 Hassan Fathy, the architect in charge of this project, seized an opportunity for restoring what he felt was the "vernacular" architectural tradition, which, in his opinion, had gradually been lost.
 This appeal to tradition was not at all backward-looking; it was made for the sake of progress.
 It sought to restore sanitary conditions, rational forms of energy consumption and a relatively autonomous food supply.
 Fathy encountered difficulties while trying to revive architectural techniques from bygone days.
 For instance, the beams needed to build the traditional vaulted granaries were hard to find nowadays.
-While
+While traveling in southern Egypt, Fathy discovered in the area of Nubia a technique using small mud bricks.
+He immediately transposed it to Gurna.
+However the peasants, who had been associated with plans for their new village, did not want this tradition.
+They preferred palm trees, which had several advantages.
+Fathy's failure was not that of "tradition".
+The technique in question turned out to be a recent innovation since the so-called Nubian village had come into existence but a few decades earlier!

-(5) Benedict Anderson, Imagined communities: Reflections on the orgin and spread of natationalisms, London, Verso Editions 1983.
+(5) Benedict ANDERSON, Imagined communities: Reflections on the orgin and spread of natationalisms, London, Verso Editions 1983.